Heinrich Sahm: Political career in Danzig

-Striving to improve the economic situation of the 2nd WMG, he tried to maintain and even deepen Gdańsk's multiple ties with the German state, he sought to increase the independence of the 2nd WMG and weaken the position of the Republic of Poland in it.
-On many occasions he emphasized the German character of Gdańsk.
-He was, like almost all Gdańsk Germans, a supporter of a peaceful revision of the Polish-German border and the incorporation of the II WMG area into the German state.
+Striving to improve the economic situation of the Free City of Danzig, he tried to maintain and even deepen Danzig's multiple ties with the German state, he sought to increase the independence of the Free City of Danzig and weaken the position of the Republic of Poland in it.
+On many occasions he emphasized the German character of Danzig.
+He was, like almost all Danzig Germans, a supporter of a peaceful revision of the Polish-German border and the incorporation of the Free City of Danzig area into the German state.
 He maintained good contacts with the German authorities; one of his chancellors, Hans Luther, was his longtime friend.
-He also cooperated with the German Ministry of Foreign Affairs (Auswärtiges Amt) and its representative office in the 2nd WMG, especially with the German Consul General, Edmund Freiherr von Therman.
+He also cooperated with the German Ministry of Foreign Affairs (Auswärtiges Amt) and its representative office in the Free City of Danzig, especially with the German Consul General, Edmund Freiherr von Therman.
 However, he was against moves bearing the hallmarks of political adventures.

-He enjoyed great prestige among the Germans in Gdańsk and in the 1920s he was the most influential politician in Gdańsk.
-He was a guarantor of the continuity of the II WMG political line and the stabilization of the local political scene.
+He enjoyed great prestige among the Germans in Danzig and in the 1920s he was the most influential politician in Danzig.
+He was a guarantor of the continuity of the Free City of Danzig political line and the stabilization of the local political scene.
 He was able to cooperate not only with bourgeois parties, but also with the centre-left Senate.
-Although on December 19, 1928, he was elected president of the Senate for the third time by the Volkstag, but after the parliamentary elections of November 16, 1930, despite the support of national liberals, he had to resign from his position.
+Although on 19 December 1928, he was elected president of the Senate for the third time by the Volkstag, but after the parliamentary elections of 16 November 1930, despite the support of national liberals, he had to resign from his position.
 His concept of a cross-party president was not accepted by, among others, the Nazi Party, and he did not receive support for his plans to strengthen the president's position from other political parties sitting in the Volkstag.
-He did not accept the offer to become a senator in the 2nd WMG.
-In the years 1931-1935 he was Mayor of Berlin, he was forced to resign by the Nazi Party.
-From 1935/1936 to his death he was an envoy of the German Reich in Oslo.
+He did not accept the offer to become a senator in the Free City of Danzig.